-Clothe is one of our basic needs.
-Clothe protects us from heat, cold, rain, dust, insects, etc. Clothes also make one civilized and smart.
+Clothes are one of our basic needs.
+Clothes protect us from heat, cold, rain, dust, insects, etc. Clothes also make one civilized and smart.
 Clothes are made of cloth.
 Cloth is also known as fabric.
 Fabric is made of fiber.

 Fibers are two types – Natural and Man made.

 Natural fibers- Natural fibers are obtained from plants and animals; such as jute, cotton, wool, silk, etc.